Is AI Taking Over Jobs? What the Data Actually Shows

 In each case, AI isn’t replacing the person — it’s making them more productive, which changes the competitive landscape for everyone around them.

-This is what economists call the “productivity gap” — and it’s widening between AI-fluent workers and those who haven’t adapted.
+This is what’s sometimes called the “fluency gap” — and it’s widening between AI-fluent workers and those who haven’t adapted.
 It’s not a question of whether AI will eliminate your specific job title.
 It’s whether the person sitting next to you — or the next applicant in line — is getting significantly more done because they’ve figured out how to use these tools effectively.

 The risk isn’t “AI replaces me.”
 The risk is “someone using AI replaces me.”
 Those are very different problems — and the second one has a very different solution.